 I used to live in Darwin but now I live in Canberra.

 Who am I?

-G'day, my name is Gary, I'm a Clinical Microbiologist (Medical Microbiologist for English friends and colleagues), and I was the Director, Northern Territory Government Pathology Service, of the Department of Health and Community Services.
+G'day, my name is Gary, I'm a Specialist Microbiologist (Medical Microbiologist for English friends, Clinical Microbiologist for North American friends and colleagues), and I was the Director, Northern Territory Government Pathology Service, of the Department of Health and Community Services.
 I had been working in the NT from 12 February 1996 to 28 September 2007.
-From 02 October 2007, I became the Assistant Secretary of the Health Emergency Management and Biosecurity Branch (now the Health Emergency Management Branch) in the Office of Health Protection in the Department of Health and Ageing in Canberra.
+From 02 October 2007, I became the Assistant Secretary of the Health Emergency Management and Biosecurity Branch (now the Health Emergency Management Branch) in the Office of Health Protection in the Department of Health in Canberra.
 I was also the Incident Coordinator for the National Incident Room.
-In December 2012 I changed roles and become the specialist medical adviser in health emergency management.
+In December 2012 I changed roles and become a Principal Medical Adviser in the Office of Health Protection.